rq/rq/docs/docs/testing.md

 ## Workers inside unit tests

 You may wish to include your RQ tasks inside unit tests.
-However many frameworks (such as Django) use in-memory databases which do not play nicely with the default `fork()` behaviour of RQ.
+However, many frameworks (such as Django) use in-memory databases, which do not play nicely with the default `fork()` behaviour of RQ.

 Therefore, you must use the SimpleWorker class to avoid fork();